comp-journalism/commentIQ/README.md

 ### 4. <a name="4"></a>Update Comment
 ####
 To update comment - Comment Text and Comment ID nees to be sent via an HTTP POST method.
 All the scores will be calculated and sent via Response.
-<b>Note: </b> It is important to update the API with comment text that has changed in order to calculate the correct Scores for a comment.
+<b>Note: </b> It is important to update the API with comment text that has changed in order to calculate the correct scores for a comment.

 | Name   | Values and Notes           |